-The driver’s license penalty for a third OWI offense depends on your record.
+The license penalty for a third OWI offense depends on your record.
 If this is your third offense within 10 years, your license can be revoked for five years.
-If your license was revoked at least once within seven years, you will face a hard five-year revocation.
+If your license was revoked at least once within the past seven years, you will face a hard five-year revocation.
 However, if your license was not revoked within this time, you can apply for the reinstatement of your license after one year.
-Just like with a second offense, you can get your driving privileges restore if you win your hearing, but will have to wait a year to request another hearing if it is unsuccessful.
+If the license restoration hearing is unsuccessful, though, you will have to wait another full year before applying for reinstatement.

-You should know that just because you are granted a hearing, it does not mean you will automatically get your license back.
-You must present clear and convincing evidence that you meet the eligibility requirements for license restoration in order to win your hearing.
-A skilled OWI lawyer can help you prepare for this hearing.
+You should know that just because you are granted a license restoration hearing, it does not mean you will automatically get your license back.
+You must present clear and convincing evidence that you meet the eligibility requirements for license restoration in order to win your hearing.Get Your FREE Evaluation